Kea122/retail_sales_sql/README.md

 WHERE sale_date = '2022-11-05';
 ```

-2. **Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022**:
+2. **Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than or equal to 4 in the month of Nov-2022**:
 ```sql
 SELECT
   *